 Think about a leader, co-worker, strategic partner, vendor, or employee you trust.
 Why do you trust them?
-I’ll bet it’s because they are willing to keep big and small promises, and choose people over immediate gain.
+Because they are willing to keep big and small promises and choose people over immediate gain.

 A few years ago Jane McIntyre called me from home to apologize for postponing a workshop for her leadership team.
 She was laid up after taking a bad fall.
-She could have had her assistant call, but she was willing to be inconvenienced to honor a relationship.
+Instead of having her assistant call, she was willing to be inconvenienced to honor a relationship.
 She didn’t consider it un-leadership-like.
 This is one example of the ways she has galvanized trust over and over.

 What if leaders considered themselves the promise-keepers of genuine conversation?
 If you are to lead well and help your organization thrive, you must rethink putting short-term gain ahead of people—and “see” performance in a new way.
 Begin with the fact that the people who work with you need a glimpse behind your title—to see your humility and humanity.